Originate/guide/pull_requests.md

 strive to show them a clean and efficient development process and leave them with a codebase they are proud of and happy to work on.

 One of the fastest ways to create convoluted and unreadable code is to let someone code alone.
 Having your team read your code will allow them to point out things that are hard to understand, with the ultimate goal of striving towards a codebase that is a pleasure to read through.
-Additionally, the knowledge that someone will be reading your code forces you to not be lazy, to think about proper naming of variables, to consider that style consistency is important, and fix things that would otherwise become a “TODO: make this work”.
+The knowledge that someone will be reading your code forces you to not be lazy, to think about proper naming of variables, and to consider that style consistency is important.
+This should result in less comments in the code that look like: `//TODO: make this work`.

 ## Giving Effective Feedback